LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 ---

  -Disk Tab:
-  Disk Size (GiB): (set based on the requirement of whatever software we are installing) i.e Wiki.Js reccomends at least 1gig of storage and Ubuntu Server requires 20gigs so we should have no less than 22gigs.
-(I would reccomend going up at least 5gigs for small installs and at least double for other applications where you know you will be uploading lots of content i.e. mods, pictures, user accounts, etc.
+    Disk Size (GiB): (set based on the requirement of whatever software we are installing), i.e., Wiki.Js recommends at least 1gig of storage, and Ubuntu Server requires 20gigs, so we should have no less than 22gigs.
+(I would recommend going up at least 5 gigs for small installs and at least double for other applications where you know you will be uploading lots of content, i.e., mods, pictures, user accounts, etc.

 ---

  -CPU Tab:
   Again, this will be based on the requirements of what you are installing.
-Wiki.js requires 2 cores and so does Ubuntu Server so we will select 2 cores.
+Wiki.js requires 2 cores and Ubuntu Server so that we will select 2 cores.

 ---

  -Memory Tab:
   Again, based on system requirements.
-Wiki.js wants 2gig of ram, Ubuntu Server reccomends 4gigs of ram but you can honestly get away with 1-2 depending on what you are installing.
-In our case for Wiki.js we are going to keep 2gigs.
+Wiki.js wants 2 gigs of RAM.
+Ubuntu Server recommends 4 gigs of RAM, but you can get away with 1-2, depending on your installation.
+In our case, for Wiki.js, we are going to keep 2gigs.

 ---